f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/disable-across-policies/Readme.md

 # Automated Workflow Guide

-If you are following the Blueprint flow, you can:

--

-will use the app deployed in the [Deploy and Protect a New App on BIG-IP Next with Security Policy](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#environment--pre-requisites) guide, therefore you will need to follow the steps described in the [Environment](#environment) section if you have not done so yet in order to set up the environment and deploy app with WAF policy.
-You can skip the [Environment](#environment) section if you have already deployed the app with WAF.

 ## 1. Configure Connectivity to Central Manager

-Note that we will use source files from another Operations use case - [Disable signature on specific URL or parameter](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/disable-signature-url/Readme.md).
+**Note that we will use source files from another [Operations](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/Readme.md) use case - [Disable signature on specific URL or parameter](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/disable-signature-url/Readme.md).**

-**If you are using the Blueprint, you will need to add the second policy for update - `juice_shop_policy`.**

-Proceed to the following file:
+If you are using Blueprint, you need to add the second policy for update - `juice_shop_policy` in the following file:

 ```bash
 bigip/bigip_next/security/operations/disable-signature-url/next_vars.yml
 ```

-First, specify Central Manager parameters: `address`, `user`, `password`.
-Second, add policy names as an array, list of parameters and signatures to be overridden.
-And finally, indicate file to save override reports to and task timeout time in minutes.
-Note that if you have three and more BIG IP Next nodes for updates, you might need 15 and more minutes:
+Your `next_vars.yml` file might be as follows:

 ```yml
 central_manager: